Eudibamus: Discovery and etymology

-Eudibamus is known only from the holotype MNG 8852, an articulated and almost complete cranial and postcranial skeleton.
+Eudibamus was originally only known from the holotype MNG 8852, an articulated and almost complete cranial and postcranial skeleton.
 It was collected from the uppermost part of the Tambach Formation, dating to the Artinskian stage of the Late Cisuralian Series (or alternatively upper Rotliegend), about 284–279.5 million years ago.
 It was found in the Bromacker Quarry, the middle part of the Thuringian Forest, near the village of Tambach-Dietharz.

 Eudibamus was named by David S. Berman, Robert R. Reisz, Diane Scott, Amy C. Henrici, Stuart S. Sumida and Thomas Martens in 2000 and the type species is Eudibamus cursoris.
 The generic name means 'typical two-footed' (from Greek eu-di-bāmos, based on bainō ‘to go’).
 The specific name is derived from the Latin cursor, or 'runner'.
+In 2021, the species was redescribed based on the holotype as well as a new referred specimen MNG 12895, comprising a hindlimb and part of the vertebral column.

+Description

+The skull of the holotype specimen is crushed and only incompletely preserved.
+Like other bolosaurids, it had incisor like front-teeth and molar-like posterior teeth.
+The trunk ribs are relatively thin and short, indicating the trunk was narrow in life.
+The forelimb is significantly elongated relative to contemporary reptiles.
+The hindlimb is very greatly elongated, and significantly longer than the already elongate forelimbs.
+The tail is also elongate, making up approximately 63.4% the total length of the vertebral column.